-The EU will become the global reference for rail and ERA authorisations will be globally recognised
+B.6.
+Strategic Statement 7: The EU will become the global reference for rail and ERA authorisations will be globally recognised

 One of the objectives of the Agency is to become a global reference in the railway domain for technical matters and build its reputation of a solid, resilient, and trustworthy organization.
 To achieve that, the Agency will work on multiple fronts.
 It will support the EC in designing, implementing, and monitoring the EU transport foreign policy.
 The Agency will also contribute to international standardization by strengthening its cooperation with European and international standardization organizations.
 The Agency will also prepare dissemination contents and organise training sessions and other means of sharing the precious knowledge it has gathered.
 Furthermore, the Agency will focus on the EC priorities in terms of technical and geographical areas and will also provide the requested analyses and support.
-When it comes to its international workstream, the Agency will focus its international activities on the basis of broader strategic considerations and following general approaches.

-Focussing on training and dissemination, in 2024-2026, the Agency will continue to strengthen its dissemination capabilities and tools, reflecting there the results of the MB workshop on SPD 2024-2026.
+Focussing on training and dissemination, in 2025-2027, the Agency will continue to strengthen its dissemination capabilities and tools, reflecting there the results of the MB workshop on SPD 2025-2027.
 In addition, the Agency will propose a range of webinars on a variety of topics under the expertise of the Agency and will continue to organise EU-wide railway events.